freeCompilerCamp/freecompilercamp.github.io/_posts/2019-06-26-llvm-openmp-build.markdown

 tags: [llvm,clang,openmp,gpu,offloading]
 ---

 Llvm-10.0.0 now has GPU offloading support in their OpenMP implementation.
 But building and using this offloading support can sometimes be confusing.
 I have tried several ways of building LLVM, and failed several times.
 Finally I found a way which works for me.
-Personally I prefer to first build and install llvm/clang, and then use this installation to build OpenMP-10.0.0.
+Personally I prefer to
+* first build and install llvm/clang using GCC, and then
+* use this fresh llvm installation to build OpenMP-10.0.0.
 This is the way which worked for me.

 In this tutorial I will be explaining the steps to first build llvm-10.0.0 with clang-10.0.0 and then use it to build openmp-10.0.0 with offloading support.

 ---